A Space-Time Variational Method for Optimal Control Problems: Well-posedness, stability and numerical solution: Introduction

 uniformly in $\delta$ (where $\beta$ is independent of $\delta$).
-The inf-sup constant $\beta$ is particularly relevant as the Xu-Zikatanov lemma \cite{MR1971217} yields an error/residual-relation with the multiplicative factor $\frac1\beta$.
-In some cases, one can realize \emph{optimally stable} discretizations, i.e., $\beta=1$.
-This is the main motiviation for our approach.
+The inf-sup constant $\beta$ is particularly relevant as the Xu--Zikatanov lemma \cite{MR1971217} yields an error/residual-relation with the multiplicative factor $\frac1\beta$.
+In some cases, one can realize \emph{optimally stable} discretizations, i.e., $\beta=1$ (in particular, the constant is independent of the final time, which is crucial for optimal control problems), \cite{r.andreev2012,k.urbana.t.patera2012,k.urbana.t.patera2014}.
+This is a key motivation for our approach.
+However, there are different stable discretizations described in the literature.
+For example, in \cite{GunzburgerKunoth2011,c.schwabr.stevenson2009,stevenson2021waveletintime} wavelet methods have been used to derive an LBB-stable discretization, \cite{r.andreev2012,k.urbana.t.patera2012,k.urbana.t.patera2014} propose tensorproduct discretizations (some of them reducing to time-stepping schemes) and \cite{MR4223221,o.steinbach2015} introduce unstructured finite element discretizations in space and time.
+Here, we use a tensorproduct discretization since they allow for efficient numerical solvers and admit optimal stability, \cite{j.henning.etal2019,palitta2019matrix}; of course, also other schemes could be used instead.
+Our approach leads to a different discrete system as previous approaches, see \S\ref{Sec:discoptsys}, Remark \ref{Rem:Diff3} below.

-Until recent it has been believed that such a simultaneous discretization of time and space variables would be way too costly since problems in $d+1$ dimension need to be solved, where $d$ denotes the space dimension.
+Until recent it has been believed that a simultaneous discretization of time and space variables would be way too costly since problems in $n+1$ dimension need to be solved, where $n$ denotes the space dimension.
 This has changed somehow since it is nowadays known that space-time discretizations yield good stability properties, can efficiently be used for model reduction and can also be treated by efficient numerical solvers, see \cite{TDCM14,DemGop11,c.schwabr.stevenson2009,r.andreev2016A,r.andreev2012,Yano14,c.mollet2016,j.henning.etal2019,palitta2019matrix}, just to name a few papers in that direction.
-Concerning PDE-constrained optimal control problems it is known (see e.g.\ \cite{GunzburgerKunoth2011}) that such problems reduce to an optimization problem when using a space-time variational formulation.
 However, the issues of a suitable discretization and the question if the arising higher-dimensional problem can efficiently be solved remain.
-This is the point of departure for this paper.
-We consider the following control-constrained PDE-constrained optimal control problem.
-For simplicity, we do not apply any additional constraints to the state.
+Of course, also for space-time approaches different from ours, there are also efficient numerical solvers known, see e.g.\ \cite{MR3328986,MR2872584,MR2516528}.